PokemonGoers/PokeData/README.md

 ## Build pokemon database and listen for pokemon sightings

-## To run locally
+## To run locally without docker

+- Clone this repo
-- To run locally, mongodb is required, use 'mongod' to do so
+- To run locally, mongodb is required, use 'mongod' to do so (standard port 27017, no credentials)
 - change the script part of package.json to the following
+- then start listeners to fill the DB, build the pokemon collection (see below) and run "npm start" to expose the API on `localhost:8080`
 ```
 "scripts": {
     "start" : "node app.js",